Meet Our Team

-Dr. Labow, Chief of the Surgical Oncology Division at The Mount Sinai Hospital, is a board certified surgeon with a specialty in Surgical Oncology.
+Dr. Labow, Chair for the Department of Surgery at Mount Sinai St. Luke’s and Mount Sinai West, and former Chief of the Surgical Oncology Division at The Mount Sinai Hospital, is a board certified surgeon with a specialty in Surgical Oncology.
 He studied medicine at the Dartmouth-Brown Medical Program, completed his General Surgery residency at the University of Chicago, and received his fellowship training at Memorial Sloan-Kettering Cancer Center.
-Dr. Labow is the Vice Chair of Outpatient Services for the Department of Surgery and the Program Director of Surgical Oncology Fellowship.

 Dr. Labow's clinical and research interests include the diagnosis and treatment of a broad range of malignancies, including gastric and esophageal cancer, pancreatic neoplasms, primary and metastatic liver malignancies, biliary tract disease, colon and rectal cancer, sarcoma, and melanoma.
 Dr. Labow established and directs one of the busiest Hyperthermic Intraperitoneal Chemoperfusion (HIPEC) programs in the country.
 This is a technique combining surgery with chemotherapy that has revolutionized the treatment of cancers in the abdominal (peritoneal) lining.